Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 14. Persistent Cough

-Coughs are expected with colds, the flu, allergies, and sometimes are a side effect of
+Coughs are expected to be caused by colds, the flu, and allergies, and sometimes are side effects of

 medications.
 But a very prolonged cough—defined as lasting more than three or four